dart-atom/dart/_posts/2014-01-03-getting-started.md

 code completion information, and various code searching and refactoring tools.
 This process is automatically managed by the `dartlang` plugin.

+## Opening Dart files

+Currently, opening individual Dart files - so that their containing directory is *not* open in Atom - is not well supported.
+You will get some Dart specific functionality, like syntax highlighting, but you will not get much of the rest of it, including things like errors and warnings, hyper-link navigation, and code completion.
+We're investigating ways to better support opening individual Dart files in Atom; stay tuned.

 ## Working with Dart projects

 There are various tools and commands available to help you work with Dart